ADVERTISEMENT

 1) Take More Fibers:

 Fiber reduces constipation but worsens gas and cramping.
-Try increasing the amount of fiber in your diet with whole grains, fruits, vegetables, and grains over a while.
+Try increasing the amount of fiber in the diet with whole grains, fruits, vegetables, and grains over a while.
 But taking fiber supplements causes less gas and bloating than fiber-rich foods.

 2) Avoid Taking Triggering Foods: